juntao/arenztopia/content/news/Issue 19.md

 A tropical storm named Vonso has started moving towards Arenztopia from the east.
 Meteorologist believe the worst of the storm will be in Arenztopia on Friday next week.
 Tropical Storm Vonso will probably be gone by 2021.
 Weather is getting warmer with morning temperature on Monday being 21 F.

-## Coronavirus Report
-by Owen Miyazoi

-## The Political Politician
-by Tony Yuan

 ## Poetry
 by Lorenzo Avila

 Ode to Diego Nahum

 Diego
 gone
 brave and true
 gone
 Happy and loving
 gone
 he is gone
 he was Diego